Have you been thinking about offering health insurance to your employees?

 How many employees do you have to have to offer group health insurance?

 First of all, small businesses of under 50 employees do not have to offer health insurance to employees.
-If your business has over 50 employees then you may need to offer health insurance as part of the Employer Shared Responsibility Provisions which is part of the Affordable Care Act (ACA) aka Obamacare.
+If your company has over 50 employees then you may need to provide health insurance as part of the Employer Shared Responsibility Provisions which is part of the Affordable Care Act (ACA) aka Obamacare.

 Group health insurance plans are available for small business with between 2 and 50 full-time employees.
-Full-time is typically defined as 30 hours or more a week.
+Arizona considers 30 hours or more a week to be full-time employment.

 How much does health insurance cost for a small business per employee?